 People exhibiting extreme PCP effects may be a danger to themselves and others.

-It may be harder to identify a user on a lower dose of PCP or someone who is more familiar with the drug and able to disguise some of its effects.
+It may be harder to identify a user on a lower dose of PCP or someone more familiar with the drug and able to disguise some of its effects.
 Signs may include:

 - Blank staring